Taipo/pareto_security/readme.txt

 = Do I need other security plugins or cloud based firewalls? =

 Pareto Security provides true entry-point security for your WordPress website.
-Pareto Security does not prevent or have conflict with other security plugins, however they are not needed.
+Pareto Security does not prevent or have conflict with other webserver security addons and hardware web application firewalls.

-= What blocking features does Wordfence include? =
+= What blocking features does Pareto Security include? =

 * Real-time blocking of attackers and repeat attackers.
 * Prevents vulnerability scanners from scanning your wordpress website